VollmerLab/16S_Florida_Tank_Analysis/README.md

 # 16S Florida Tank Analysis

-## New Stuff

-- not filtered for D/T3/T7, removed anything that was only T3 & T7 or only T3 or only T7
 - filter 20% prevalence, less than 90% missingness, remove ASVs with an average of less than *100* cpm per sample

 ![plot](./Figures/comp_upset_bacstrat_7_11_23.png)